opentdf/.github/profile/README.md

 # OpenTDF

-## Protect Your Data.
-Control Your Keys.
-Build Your Future.
+OpenTDF is an open source system for implementing data centric security.
+It provides the basic services required to enable the definition, application, and enforcement of attribute based policies using the Zero Trust Data Format (ZTDF).
+ZTDF is an open standard that enables you to cryptographically bind attribute based access control (ABAC) policy to a data object so that the policy travels with the data wherever it goes.

-The OpenTDF project is a data-centric interoperability platform where access control policy travels with data, wherever it goes.
+OpenTDF builds upon a decade of experience at Virtru protecting data objects at scale using the Trusted Data Format for organizations of all sizes and across all industries.

 ## Getting started
-[Platform](https://github.com/opentdf/platform): Set up your own local OpenTDF platform.
+[Platform](https://github.com/opentdf/platform): A platform that enables you to build data centric security into your applications.

-[Specification](https://github.com/opentdf/spec): TDF Schema and Protocol Specification.
-ZTDF Compliant.
+[Specification](https://github.com/opentdf/spec): The TDF schema and protocol specification, fully compliant with the Zero Trust Data Format (ZTDF).

-[Admin CLI](https://github.com/opentdf/tructl): Interact with the features of OpenTDF via the command line, including setting up policy and enforcement options based on ABAC.
+[CLI](https://github.com/opentdf/otdfctl): A command line experience for managing an OpenTDF platform instance.